Ammonium Persulfate - Glossar

 It enhances the oxidative effect and supports intense bleaching results.

-Is ammonium persulfate permitted in the EU?
+Is ammonium persulfate allowed in the EU?

-Can ammonium persulfate trigger allergies?
+Can ammonium persulfate cause allergies?

 Fittingly